Sandra Tilley: Early life and career

 In 1968, Tilley would later become the final member to join Martha Reeves and The Vandellas replacing former member Rosalind Ashford.
-She would make her debut with the group during their engagement at the Copacabana in December of 1968.
+She would make her debut with the group during their engagement at the Copacabana in December 1968.
 The following year, Tilley would be featured on the album cover for the Vandellas 7th studio album “Sugar ‘n’ Spice”.
 However, many of Ashford vocals were featured on many of the albums track listings and it is unlikely she sang on the album.
 The first song she was documented to have recorded with the Vandellas was "Something", which appeared originally on the 1970 album Natural Resources.
 She sang on the chart hit "Bless You", "Your Loves Makes It All Worthwhile" and the album Black Magic before the group splintered altogether following a farewell tour in 1972.
 Tilley's highlights as a Vandellas member included performing at the Copacabana in New York City with Judy Garland and F. Lee Bailey in the audience.

 Tilley also toured the United Kingdom with the group when "Forget Me Not" became a top ten hit in the UK in 1970.
-Other highlights include appearances she made with the group on various television programs including The Mike Douglas show and popular dance show, Soul Train.
+Other highlights include appearances she made with the group on various television programs including The Mike Douglas Show and popular dance show, Soul Train.

 Death and legacy

 Tilley retired from the music industry and got married in July 1972.
 After marrying, Tilley and her husband both relocated to Texas and settled in the Houston area.
-Tilley developed a brain tumor around 1979, and surgery was performed at a hospital in Las Vegas, Nevada in late-1983.
-Tilley died after having a brain aneurysm on September 9, 1983 at the age of 37 or 38 (sources differ).
+Tilley developed a brain tumor around 1979, and surgery was performed at a hospital in Las Vegas, Nevada, in late-1983.
+Tilley died after having a brain aneurysm on September 9, 1983, at the age of 37 or 38 (sources differ).
 She was buried in Highland Park Cemetery in Highland Ohio.
-In 2002, it was reported that no grave marker had been created for Tilley’s final resting place, and she remains in an unmarked grave.
-In recent years, her former Vandella band mate, Lois Reeves, has made a few efforts to have a marker created for Tilley, however since there are no connection to Tilley’s kin, the efforts have been unsuccessful.
-Tilley’s grave lies unmarked today.
+In 2002, it was reported that no grave marker had been created for Tilley’s final resting place, and she remains in an unmarked grave, however in recent years, her former Vandella band mate, Lois Reeves, has made a few efforts to have a marker created for Tilley.
 Tilley had no children, and was survived by her husband and grandmother.